pybpc/walrus/docs/source/algorithms.rst

 ==========

 As discussed in :pep:`572`, *assignment expression* is a way to assign to variables within an expression using the notation ``NAME := expr``.
-It is roughly equivalent to first assign ``expr`` to the variable ``NAME``, then reference such variable ``NAME`` at the current code context.
+It is roughly equivalent to first assigning ``expr`` to the variable ``NAME``, then referencing such variable ``NAME`` at the current scope.

 Basic Concepts
 --------------

-To convert, :mod:`walrus` will need to evaluate the expression then assign to the variable, make sure such variable is available from the current namespace and replace the original *assignment expressions* with the assigned variable.
+To convert, ``walrus`` will need to evaluate the expression, assign to the variable, make sure such variable is available from the current scope and replace the original *assignment expression* with code using pre-3.8 syntax.

 For example, with the samples from :pep:`572`: